Fire Protection of Unfinished Basements

 The WEBshield protection is a wood based protection, which allows for customary handling of I-joists.
 No paper, foam or other items are used in the WEBshield solution.

 Yes.
 The installation details are shown on our website www.pinkwood.ca.

 10. How do you handle mechanical penetrations?
 Does this change the fire performance?

-Because the WEBshield assembly is non-continuous, mechanical penetrations are achieved in the un-protected areas of the I-joist.
+Because the FRI Assembly with WEBshield panels is non-continuous, mechanical penetrations are achieved in the un-protected areas of the I-joist.